simoncblyth/opticks/docs/opticks.rst

 PATH
     Opticks executables including more than 400 tests are installed into $LOCAL_BASE/opticks/lib, setting the PATH as indicated gives easy access to these as well as many scripts

+TMP
+    when undefined a default directory of /tmp/username/opticks is used as scratch space by unit tests

+OPTICKS_EVENT_BASE
+    The OPTICKS_EVENT_BASE envvar is used by both C++ boostrap/BOpticksEvent.cc and python ana/nload.py to define a directory beneath with events are stored.
+    When undefined this defaults to the TMP envvar value or its default.

+    Some integration tests write photon propagation OpticksEvents which are loaded into python for analysis by scripts directly invoked from the C++ executable.
+    OpticksEvents comprise several .npy arrays  necessitating the NumPy python module for loading.

 The most important lines of the setup are::